alphagov/data-standards-authority/content/guidance/addressbase/index.html.md

 dateUpdated: 2021-06-28
 ---

+*This is a DRAFT document for discussion.
+This is not finalised.
+All aspects of this document are subject to change.
+Please leave comments on any aspect of it.*

-Access and record address data using the UPRN standard and AddressBase
+DRAFT Access and record address data using the UPRN standard and AddressBase DRAFT
 ======================================================================

 ### Use free property and street information to add geospatial data to your projects